CDCgov/reportstream-sftp-ingestion/adr/012-configs.md

 ## Context

-In order to enable the usage of partner specific settings in the different parts of the app we are going to store the settings in a config container in our Azure storage.
-Each partner will have it's own separate file in the container to minimize potential blast radius when changing settings.
+In order to enable the usage of partner-specific settings in the different parts of the app, we are going to store the settings in a config container in our Azure storage account.
+Each partner will have its own separate file within the container to minimize potential blast radius when changing settings.

+## Notes
+- config files should only contain non-secret values
+- secrets will use a consistent naming pattern based on the partner ID used in config (so we can dynamically assemble the key names in code)
+- config keys are their file names (minus .json) and match org names in ReportStream

+README
+- skipping PR env?
+Defaults?
+- config structure? and/or what settings are included?
+Maybe not, it was just easy to make it flat
+- config loading timing?
+YAGNI on automagic refresh - restart app to reload configs.
+This should go somewhere, maybe in a
+- folder structure - partner first with import etc inside of it.
+This might belong in another ADR
+- add config for Flexion to enable testing

 ## Impact